mheere/koDropDown/readme.md

 The widget is geared up to work closely with your underlying viewmodel(s).
 The option hooks for submitting and retrieving data all are controlled by the model.

 ### 4. Support for declarative binding ###
-By using the supplied custom binding we are able to declaratively connect instances of this plugin with DOM elements that are created a later point, (i.e. as part of a Knockout foreach loop).
+By using the supplied custom binding we are able to declaratively connect instances of this plugin with DOM elements that are created at a later point, (i.e. as part of a Knockout foreach loop).

 ## Workings ##
 The plugin currently supports two types of items; **ActionItems** and **OptionItems**.

-**_Action_** items are simple js objects with a *code* and *name* property.
-When they are returned as the model the popup looks a bit like this:
+**_ActionItems_** are simple js objects with a *code* and *name* property.
+When they are returned as the model the dropdown could look like this:

 ![](http://www.blueskycode.com/images/ddActionItem.png)

-**_OptionItems_** is an ActionItem with one more property; the *isSelected* property indicating (surprise surprise) whether or not this item is selected (!) - see below.
+**_OptionItems_** are ActionItems with an additional property; the *isSelected* property indicating (surprise surprise) whether or not the item is selected (!) - see below.
 A mixture of Action and Option items can also be returned which will be shown as a merged popup which can be very useful at times!

 ![](http://www.blueskycode.com/images/ddOptionItems.png)